lawrenceevalyn/THE-DISS/README.md

 # Research Log

+## July 22, 2017

+How does all my special fields reading relate to my dissertation??
+Is it just that i care about Charlotte Smith, Hannah More, and Mary Robinson now?
+I dont think im necessarily reading the expressive "variery" that I argue characterizes literary production and needs to be cooed with.... things are pretty similar.
+Does knowig more about the French Revolution help me somehow?
+I do feel like I HAVE A better "feel" for the period, from having read so much more....
+I am especially niticing the desperate distress over the operation of "preposession" that I WROTE ABOUT as an hndergrgrad -- I think I was onto something there!
+Should I foreground "preposesion" further, and its relationship to thenpolitical philosophy of the day?
+It definitely seems connected to tyranny -- Even in More's history of Mary Woods, evidence and testimkny are utterly useless and the vulnerable have ni recourse when subjected to tyranny based in prepossession.
+This seems like a fruitful philosophical thread!

 ## July 15, 2017

 Reading Claudia Johnson's article "'Let Me Make the Novels of a Country': Barbauld's 'The British Novelists'" was an astonishing and inspiring breath of incredibly incisive research, so closely tied to everything I am interested in re: re-examining the canon, and women in the canon, not from the naive position of replacing the canon with a women now, but from a complex and historically-grounded perspective.
 Her incisive readings of the agendas of, e.g, Watt and Kiely, too, were just excellent.
 I want to do that!
 How do I do that?